 Step 10: Make improvements

-Like any product, you must monitor user feedback, trends, and technological shifts so you can improve the AI assistant accordingly.
+Like for any product, you must monitor user feedback, trends, and technological shifts so you can improve the AI assistant accordingly.
 For example, users may want to perform more tasks with voice commands, which requires building or revising certain app functions.

 While you continuously optimize the app to remain relevant, pay attention to data security, compliance, and other ethical concerns.